Roasted onions are wonderfully flavorful and caramelized. They make a wonderful side dish or topping for many different meat and poultry dishes.

-Even if you're not a fan of them in their raw state (I'm not), I think you will love them oven-baked.
+These roasted onions are flavorful and caramelized.
+They're the perfect side dish or topping for meat and poultry.
+Even if you're not a fan of onions in their raw state, I think you will love them oven-baked.
 They are mellow and sweet.

 Ingredients

-You'll only need three simple ingredients to make this tasty side dish.
+You'll only need three ingredients to make this recipe.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

-- Medium onions: White or yellow onions work well in this recipe (here's the difference between different onion colors), although I usually tend to use yellow ones.
+- Medium onions: White or yellow onions work well in this recipe (here's the difference between onion types), although I usually use yellow ones.

-- Butter: I use plenty of butter - 2 tablespoons per medium onion plus more for the pan.
-The butter adds wonderful flavor to the dish.
-Another tasty option would be to use olive oil.
-But personally, I prefer butter.
+- Butter: I use plenty of butter - two tablespoons per medium onion plus more for the pan.
+The butter greatly enhances this dish.

 Variations